Pradeep-prusty/IMDB-Dataset-Analysis/README.md

 ## As a data scientist, you have to first explore the data and check its sanity.

-## Further, you have to answer the following questions:
+## Further, you have to answer the following questions:-
 1. ### <b> Which movie made the highest profit?
 Who were its producer and director?
 Identify the actors in that film.</b>
 2. ### <b>This data has information about movies made in different languages.
 Which language has the highest average ROI (return on investment). </b>
 3. ### <b> Find out the unique genres of movies in this dataset.</b>